Anura Docs

 The "invalid_traffic_type" string requires "return invalid traffic type" to be enabled.
 Talk to support about enabling or disabling the return invalid traffic type feature.

-Please refer to our rule set definitions documentation for more information on these values.
+Refer to our rule set definitions documentation for more information on these values.